Tom Ketchum: Capture and execution

 Ketchum was executed by hanging in Clayton on April 26, 1901, but no one in the town had any experience with the procedure.
 The combination of too long a rope, Ketchum's significant weight gain while in jail, and the mass imbalance due to the amputation of his arm caused him to be decapitated when he fell through the trapdoor.
 Ketchum's last words were "Good-bye.
 Please dig my grave very deep.
 All right; hurry up."

 An account of the event from Sheriff Salome Garcia detailed the scene:

 He walked firmly up the steps, saying as he went up, "Dig my grave deep, boys."
 Stepping upon the trap door he asked for the black cap, and it was placed over his head but [it] had to be removed to permit the rope to be placed on his neck, and while they delayed somewhat he became impatient and said, "Let her go boys." ...
 The sheriff cut the trigger rope with a hatchet, and his body shot down with all its 215 lb of weight.
 Everyone within or without the stockade held their breath, and their hearts gave a great bound of horror when it was seen that his head had been severed from his body by the fall.
 His body alighted squarely upon its feet, stood for a moment, swayed and fell and then great streams of red, red blood spurted from his severed neck, as if to shame the very ground upon which it poured.
 The head rolled aside and the rope, released, bounded high and fell with a thud upon the scaffold from whence it came.

 A popular postcard was made showing the body.
 Afterwards his head was sewn back onto the body for viewing, and he was interred at the Clayton Cemetery.

 Media portrayals

 Western actor Jack Elam portrayed Ketchum in an episode of the 1954–55 syndicated television series Stories of the Century.

 Howard Duff played Ketchum in the 1957 American Western film Blackjack Ketchum, Desperado.

 Rhodes Reason played Ketchum in a 1959 episode of the American Western television series Frontier Doctor.

-Martin Kove played Ketchum in the 1994 TV movie "The Gambler V: Playing for Keeps".
+Martin Kove played Ketchum in the 1994 television film The Gambler V: Playing for Keeps.